 All the pieces of a PEX fitting have to work, or the whole thing may fall apart.
-When they corrode, you may experience a minor leak or a major flood, neither of which is welcome.
+When they corrode, you may experience a minor leak or a major flood, neither of which is welcome, and both of which could result in a service call at best.
 So it’s no surprise that a recent spate of defective PEX fittings have caused havoc for homeowners and business owners.

 Defective PEX fittings are those that leak, prematurely degrade or cause any damage as a result of premature corrosion.
 A class action lawsuit against Zurn, a fitting manufacturer, concluded with a win for the plaintiffs.
 If you have fittings that are labeled “Zurn F1807 Fittings,” contact Zurn to see if you qualify to be included in the class action settlement.

 The defective fittings included in the class action lawsuit were made using a poor quality of yellow brass — UNS C3600 and C37700 brass alloy.
 As a result of the lawsuit, Zurn has admitted fault for using the inferior brass.
 These defective PEX fittings were made with yellow brass that contains a lot of zinc.

 When water flows through your PEX pipes, the zinc in the fittings can seep out of the fittings, causing a white residue to build up inside the pipe, constricting water flow.
 It works the same way as plaque that constricts blood flow in your arteries.
 The leaching of zinc also makes the fittings weaker, resulting in dezincification.